Smoked, Country Style,

 1. Either the morning of, or the day before you'll be cooking, Place some hickory chips in a stainless or glass bowl and fill with water.
 They've got to be real wet in order to smoke.

 2. Mix up about 1 1/2 cups of Butt Kickin' Rub, and set aside.
+This is the Dry Rub that you'll use to marinate the ribs.

 3. Prepare the meat by cutting off any large chunks of fat, and any REALLY fatty internal pieces.
 Place these prepped pieces in a large pan.